South Taylor Hill rest area upgrades have started: BC government - Energeticcity.ca

 TAYLOR, B.C. – Work has been started at the South Taylor Hill rest area.

-Minister of Transportation and Infrastructure Todd Stone announced yesterday that the work is to make sure there is a safe and convenient area for truck drivers and visitors to rest along that stretch of Highway 97.
+Minister of Transportation and Infrastructure Todd Stone announced yesterday that the work will make sure there is a safe and convenient area for truck drivers and visitors to rest along that stretch of Highway 97.

 “Having a safe, clean place to stop and rest is very important for truck drivers and the general public who are on the road for long hours,” said Stone.
 “This is particularly true for the commercial drivers who travel this very challenging part of Highway 97 regularly, so the new South Taylor Hill rest area will be very welcome news.”